 After re-reading the SLNN story a half dozen times, the mystery surrounding the identity of the Senator and his staffer became too much for me to bear.
-I’m sorry to report that I’ve spent most of the past week tracking down the participants in this absurd tale, and untangling a web of accusations, lies, and deceptions.
+I’m sorry to report that I’ve spent most of the past week tracking down the participants in this absurd tale; and untangling a web of accusations, lies, and deceptions.

 Now the whole story can be told.

-A Lesson on Honorifics
+A Lesson On Honorifics

-A Lego and a Dream
+A Lego And A Dream

 Lego has only been in Second Life a little over a month.
-In that short time he’s already developed a concept for a consulting business designed to help Congressional candidates build and maintain virtual campaign headquarters.
+In that short time, he’s already developed a concept for a consulting business designed to help Congressional candidates build and maintain virtual campaign headquarters.
 In some ways, Lego is like nearly everyone you meet in Second Life.
 He’s convinced that virtual worlds are the future, and he dreams of running a successful virtual business.

 A Spinning Pink Puff Ball

-Does Kirby Really Hate Our Troops?
+Does Kirby Hate Our Troops?

-It was only a matter of time before Lego’s protest was discovered by IntLibber, who promptly contacted Linden Lab to report the display of “broadly offensive material”.
-IntLibber also confiscated Lego’s land in the process.
+It was only a matter of time before Lego’s protest was discovered by IntLibber, who promptly contacted Linden Lab to report the display of “broadly offensive material.”
+As the owner of the region, IntLibber also confiscated Lego’s land in the process.
 If nothing else, Lego succeeded in ridding himself of his problem land — at a 100% loss.

 So, What Race Is Kirby?